diablourbano/HobbesUI/README.md

 **It can also be a helpful environment to implement a prototype**

 ## Use cases
-Here are some screenshots of what can be implemented to improve your UI development and the communication with the team, including the designer
+Here are some ideas of what can be implemented to improve your UI development and the communication with the team, including the designer.

+- Group of `unit components` e.g. button, input, divider
+- Group of `screens` e.g. Login, Activities
+- Group of `resources` e.g. FontFamilies, Icon sets
+- Group of `animations`